Na-Dene languages: Family division

-Typological profile of Athabaskan–Eyak–Tlingit
+Typology

 All of these languages share a highly complex prefixing verb structure in which tense and mood markers are interdigitated between subject and object agreement markers.
 The morphological hallmark of the family is a series of prefixes found directly before the verb root that raise or lower the transitivity of the verb word.
 These prefixes, traditionally known as "classifiers", derive historically from a combination of three distinct classes of morphemes and are not found in any other Native American language family.

 The phoneme system contains a large number of dorsal (velar or uvular) consonants (fronting in many modern Athabaskan languages to palatals and velars, correspondingly) as well as a general absence of labial obstruents (except where /b/ has arisen from *w).
 In the historical phonology there is a widespread tendency, observable across many Athabaskan languages, for phonemic tonal distinctions to arise from glottal features originally found at the end of the syllable.
 The glottal features in question are often evident in Eyak or Tlingit.
 These languages are typologically unusual in containing extensive prefixation yet being SOV and postpositional, features normally associated with suffixing languages.

-Proposals of deeper genealogical relations involving Athabaskan–Eyak–Tlingit
+External classification

 A genealogical connection between the Tlingit, Eyak and Athabaskan languages was suggested early in the 19th century, but not universally accepted until much later.
 Haida, with 15 fluent speakers (M. Krauss, 1995), was originally linked to Tlingit by Franz Boas in 1894.
 Both Haida and Tlingit were then connected to Athabaskan by Edward Sapir in 1915.
 Linguists such as Lyle Campbell today consider the evidence inconclusive.
 They have classified Haida as a language isolate.
 In order to emphasise the exclusion of Haida, Campbell refers to the language family as Athabaskan–Eyak–Tlingit rather than Na-Dene.
 In 2010 Jeff Leer published extensive primary materials on what he calls PAET (Proto-Athabaskan–Eyak–Tlingit).